 Recreate EFI partition with GRUB

-Since the introduction of UEFI (the successor of the BIOS), when installing an operating system, a "hidden" partition is created and used afterward for booting the operating system.
+Since the introduction of UEFI (the successor of the BIOS), when installing an operating system, a "hidden" partition is created and used for booting the operating system.

 Thus it is possible to make a backup of the data before reinstalling the operating system.